0xBl4nk/FuzzSwarm/readme.md

 # FuzzSwarm

-**FuzzSwarm** is a multithreaded fuzzing tool designed for brute-forcing HTTP endpoints.
+**FuzzSwarm** is a fuzzing tool designed for brute-forcing HTTP endpoints.
 It supports optional proxy usage, SSL configuration, and response size filtering to focus on significant results.

 ## 📃 Requirements